Claydon-Wang/Claydon-Wang.github.io/_pages/gui.md

 </center>

 - This project is a GUI based on Tkinter.
 The sensor datas operated by sliding window are stored in "/dataset/WISDM".The data can be download from <a href="https://www.cis.fordham.edu/wisdm/dataset.php">WISDM</a> website.
 We can extract random samples from them to predict human actions.<br>
-We can Randomly selecta sample in WISDM.
+We can Randomly select a time-series sample in WISDM.
 It can be visualized as below:

 <center>
 <figure>